parity0x1/parity0x1.github.io/_posts/2021-01-12-hack-south-0x04-password-cracking.md

 Challenge3.zip                      ->      3.zip
 ```

 2. I started with **2.txt** as the contents of the file looked like a standard `brypt` hash.
 I noticed an additional whitespace at the end so I removed that quickly.
-To confirm, I quickly copied the hash and dropped it in https://hashes.com/en/decrypt/hash/.
+To confirm, I copied the hash and dropped it in https://hashes.com/en/decrypt/hash/.

 ![](/assets/hshtb/hshtb-0x04-01.png)